 However, this is not how Crown Castle behaves.
 Crown Castle uses its status as a “public utility” to involuntarily force municipalities into granting rent-free access to the Public Right of Way (ROW), often in highly-intrusive locations.
 Using this status, it claims a legal entitlement to locate in the ROW free of charge even when the governing municipality strongly objects, as they often do.
 Crown Castle and its predecessors have taken legal action against multiple municipalities that they believed infringed on this ROW-access entitlement.They’ve lost most of the court cases.

-We strongly believe Crown Castle’s behavior violates state law (Public Utility Code Sections 451 and 453) and are preparing a complaint with CPUC.
-They can’t claim to be a public utility and receive ROW access rights on one hand, then discriminate when selecting deployments on the other hand.
+We believe Crown Castle’s behavior could violate state law (Public Utility Code Sections 451 and 453).
+A company can’t claim to be a public utility and receive ROW access rights on one hand, then discriminate when selecting deployments on the other hand.
 State law is clear, public utilities can’t pick and choose who they serve but must provide service and facilities in a fair and equitable manner.
-We’ll keep you apprised of any developments, more info is available here.
+We’ll keep you apprised of any new developments.

 We did want to follow up with an important point.
 Neither PVE or RPV are under any obligation to approve cell towers intended to provide a competitive advantage to a wireless carrier.
 Federal law is very clear that cities must only approve sites to remedy a significant gap in service.
 In court cases where a significant gap has been found, it typically involves thousands of people with poor or non-existent service.
 No court has ever found a city must approve sites to provide these ridiculously high allegedly required signal levels.

 State law is also clear that cities can deny sites in the ROW on aesthetic grounds under the “incommode the public use of roads” provisions of the Public Utility Code.
-This is despite Crown Castle’s claim to be a public utility.
+This is despite Crown Castle’s status as a public utility.
 They are on shaky ground and their bluster notwithstanding, they know it.
 Many cities including Irvine, Newport Beach, and Calabasas have fought them and won.

 For clarity, we have no objection to a limited number of new sites inconspicuously placed to plug legitimate gaps in service (i.e. low signal levels that impede call placement or data connections).
 We will not accept highly intrusive cell towers placed in the heart of residential neighborhoods, particularly when their primary intent is to maximize AT&T’s revenue and Crown Castle’s return on investment.